Matanao: Barangays

+Matanao is politically subdivided into 33 barangays.
+Each barangay consists of puroks, while some have sitios.

+The poblacion forms the center of the municipality whereas the other 32 are in the outlying areas which several kilometers away from the town.

 Climate

 Hot and humid most of the year.
 May to November is typhoon season.
 The mean annual temperature of the municipality is between 22.4 to 31.5 C. The annual rainfall ranges from 1500 to 2500 mm.
-The coldest part of the year is usually during the month of December to February and the hottest month are April and May.
-Rainfall distribution is more or less even during the year.
+The coldest part of the year is usually from December to February, and the hottest months are April and May.
+Rainfall is more or less evenly distributed throughout the year.